Guidance

 If a child who should have received the hexavalent vaccine at 18 months is given the Hib/MenC vaccine in error, then they can receive the missed dose of hexavalent vaccine around 4 weeks later (or when they are 18 months if it has been given earlier than this).
 This is particularly important if they are following the selective hepatitis B vaccine pathway.

-It is also important to ensure that the child is offered their second MMR at 18 months.
+It is also important to ensure that the child is offered their MMRV vaccine at 18 months.

 Inadvertent administration of DTaP/IPV/Hib/HepB at 1 year of age

 If the hexavalent vaccine is inadvertently given to a 1 year old child who is eligible for the 18 month appointment, this will count as a valid dose of Hib-containing vaccine and does not need to be repeated at 18 months of age.
-However, the child should still attend their 18 month appointment in order to receive their second dose of MMR vaccine.
+However, the child should still attend their 18 month appointment in order to receive their MMRV vaccine.

 What to do if a child born on or after 1 July 2024 receives their 1-year vaccines late

-If a child receives their 1-year vaccines of PCV13, MenB and first MMR late (i.e. between 12 and 18 months), they should still receive their 18 month dose of hexavalent vaccine and second MMR.
-There needs to be a minimum of 4 weeks between their first and second dose of MMR.
-If they have not received their 1-year vaccines when they attend their 18 month appointment, they should be offered these vaccines with their hexavalent vaccine and they should be invited back to receive their second MMR 4 weeks later.
+If a child receives their 1 year vaccines of PCV13, MenB and first MMRV late (between 12 and 18 months), they should still receive their 18 month dose of hexavalent vaccine and second MMRV.
+There needs to be a minimum of 4 weeks between their first and second dose of MMRV.

 What to do if a child, born on or after 1 July 24, receives any of their primary DTaP/IPV/Hib/HepB vaccines over the age of 12 months

-Children need to receive at least one dose of Hib-containing vaccine over the age of one year when they make a better and longer lasting response.
+Children less than 10 years of age need to receive at least one dose of Hib-containing vaccine over the age of one year when they make a better and longer lasting response.
 If they have received this Hib dose through receiving one or more of their primary doses of hexavalent vaccine over 1 year of age (for example because they are behind with the schedule or have received vaccines overseas), an additional fourth dose of hexavalent vaccine at 18 months is not needed (as long as the vaccine given overseas over 1 year contained a Hib component).

-They should still receive their second dose of MMR from 18 months of age however (provided there have been at least 4 weeks since the previous MMR dose was given).
-They should also still receive the dTaP/IPV pre-school booster vaccine from 3 years 4 months of age (a minimum of 1 year should be left between completing the primary immunisation course and the first booster).
+Where a child is behind with their measles, mumps and rubella-containing vaccine, advice should be sought from the MMRV vaccination programme for children information for healthcare practitioners guidance to ascertain what they require to catch them up.
+These children should also still receive the dTaP/IPV pre-school booster vaccine from 3 years 4 months of age (a minimum of 1 year should be left between completing the primary immunisation course and the first booster).

 If a fourth dose of hexavalent vaccine has been given to a child who has received at least one of their 3 primary doses of hexavalent vaccine over 1 year of age however, it does not matter, this will provide additional boosting to their primary course.
-If the child is under 3 years of age, they should still receive their dTaP/IPV booster vaccine at 3 years 4 months (or once there has been a minimum interval of 1 year between the last dose of hexavalent vaccine and the dTaP/IPV booster).
+If the child is under 3 years of age, they should still receive their dTaP/IPV booster vaccine at 3 years 4 months (or once there has been a minimum interval of 1 year between the last dose of hexavalent vaccine and the dTaP/IPV booster if the last hexavalent vaccine dose was received aged over 2 years 4 months).
 If they were over 3 years of age when it was given, this hexavalent vaccine dose can count as their pre-school booster vaccine.

 Inadvertent administration of dTaP/IPV at 18 months